Do you want to write math equations in WordPress?

 Windows users can use a similar app to insert mathematical operators and special characters in the WordPress post editor.

-Simply open the Character Map app by clicking on Start » Windows Accessories » Character Map.
+Open the Character Map app by clicking Start » Windows Accessories » Character Map.
 This will bring up the commonly-used characters on the screen.

 The Character Map app supports many different encodings, including Unicode.
 You can find math operators by selecting the Unicode Subrange under Group.